-This is branding.
-Boring brands are the enemy.
+This is brand identity.
+Boring branding is the enemy.

 - Art direction